A very iconic place to visit in Maui is the beautiful Iao Valley State Monument – one of the most notable state parks on the island.

 Contents

-Iao Valley State Monument is situated in the central part of Maui Island and covers a 4,000-acre capacity where is possible to see one of the most famous landmarks in Hawaii, the iconic Iao Needle rock that looks like a straight pick jutting up into the sky!
+Iao Valley State Monument is situated in the central part of Maui and covers a 4,000-acre space where it is possible to see one of the most famous landmarks in Hawaii, the iconic Iao Needle rock that looks like a straight pick jutting up into the sky!

-Besides being an amazing and well-known Maui landmark, Iao Valley has an interesting history.
+Besides being a well-known Maui landmark, Iao Valley has a pretty interesting history.

 In 1790 in Iao Valley, the Battle of Kepaniwai happened between the Army of Maui and King Kamehameha I. The king won and this forever changed the history of Hawaii.

-How to Get to the Iao Valley State Monument
+How to Get to Iao Valley State Monument

-Iao Valley State Monument is located only 3 miles away from Wailuku.
-In addition, Kahului is located approximately 5 miles away.
+Iao Valley State Monument is located only 3 miles away from Wailuku (and 5 miles away from Kahului).

 This taxi will cost you approximately $30.
 From Wailuku, it will cost you around $15.

-Most people choose to rent a car and drive around Maui (and the famous Road to Hana).
-This freedom allows them to venture anywhere they want and discover it fully.
+Most people choose to rent a car and drive around Maui (and the famous Road to Hana), so this is also an option.

 Things to Do in Iao Valley State Monument